 You have to make sure you receive adequate coverage against affordable premium.
 Fortunately, you do have options to save up.
-And one among them is increasing your voluntary deductible.
-It trims your insurance bill.
+And one among them is to opt for a voluntary deductible.
+It trims your insurance premium.

 Let’s learn and understand all about voluntary deductible.